gft-mobile-pl/mvi/README.md

 #### Using `MviViewModel` interface

 Extending `BaseMviViewModel` is not mandatory - it is enough to implement the `MviViewModel`.
-This is very useful if you don't want to manage the ViewState "manually" inside the view model, but rather fetch it from domain.
+This is very useful if you don't want to manage the ViewState "manually" inside the view-model, but rather fetch it from domain.

 ```kotlin